wharton/drf-excel/README.md

     }
 ```

-To avoid having a file streamed without a filename (which the browser will often default to the filename "download", with no extension), we need to use a mixin to override the Content-Disposition like so:
+To avoid having a file streamed without a filename (which the browser will often default to the filename "download", with no extension), we need to use a mixin to override the `Content-Disposition` header.
+If no `filename` is provided, it will default to `export.xlsx`.
+For example:

 ```python
 from rest_framework.viewsets import ReadOnlyModelViewSet